defund-labs/defund/x/dex/spec/01_concepts.md

 ## Batch Execution

-The liquidity module uses a batch execution methodology.
+The dex module uses a batch execution methodology.
 Deposits and withdrawals are accumulated in a liquidity pool and swap orders are accumulated in a market pair for a pre-defined period that is one or more blocks in length.